SHoward-Realm/docs-platform-sh/using-synced-realms/syncing-data.md

 ## Using Partial Synchronization

-{% hint style="danger" %}
-This API is new to Realm Platform 3.0 and is currently in beta.
-{% endhint %}

 A partially synced Realm will contain no objects upon initially being created and opened, but data will be synchronized when [subscribed](syncing-data.md#subscribing-to-data) to.

 ### Subscribing to data